Henri Matisse

 -

-religious space
+The religious space

 This was not merely religious architecture, but the crystallization of "light and harmony" that Matisse pursued throughout his life.

-Matisse and the Art of Printmaking
+Matisse and Printmaking

 Especially in: